BizzQuit7317/idle_fish/README.md

 - Hunger (should scale so it goes quicker the lower the number, should also scale with wellness)
 - Age fish should all age slightly differntly (might need another fish marker for age_rate)
 - Wellness calculation should also take into account the other factos like hunger and age instead of just water parameters

+- Add save and loading functionality from player

+- Add more fish

+## General
+The fish data is stred as a binary file to stop player playing around with it, use a converter script to convert a json file that is easy to work with into a bin file you can use